Bathurst St Patrick's

 Bathurst St Patrick's, more commonly referred to as St Pat's, are an Australian rugby league football team based in the Central West city of Bathurst.
-St Pat's have played in the Country Rugby League-controlled Group 10 Rugby League since the 1948, the competition's second season, winning six premierships, the most recent a 34–12 win over Cowra Magpies in 2014.
+St Pat's played in the Country Rugby League-controlled Group 10 Rugby League from 1948 to 2022, when they joined the new Western Premiership, an amalgamation of Group 10 and Group 11.
+The Saints have won six premierships, the most recent a 34–12 win over Cowra Magpies in 2014.

 History

 Bathurst St Patrick's were established in 1943, originally called Bathurst CYMS, and donned a strip of royal blue and white.
 The original squad featured Brother Anson, Bill Bell, Keith Bell, Buddy Burke, Dick Burke, Digger Delhunty, Ford Eviston, Kevin Fitzgerald, Tom Hayes, Brother Kevin, Peter Lew, Horace Lloyd, Brother McCormack, Ron McGill, Bill Muldoon, Jack Muldoon and Father Shannon.

 St Pat's qualified for its first Group 10 Rugby League grand final in 1953, meeting Orange CYMS at the Bathurst Sports Ground.
 In front of almost 7,000, CYMS won a close match, prevailing 9–8.

 St Pat's would have to wait another 15 years before it made another grand final, this time coming up against an Oberon Tigers side in 1968 that had won the past seven grand finals.
 Played at the Bathurst Sports Ground, St Pat's were captained by club legend Jack Arrow, with Bill Horder pulling the strings as coach.
 The Bathurst club lead 4–2 at half-time and pulled out to a 9–8 lead in the second-half, which was enough to secure the club's first premiership.

 Five years later, St Pat's would qualify for another grand final as this time the 1973 minor premiers played Orange Ex-Service's in the decider.
 The side in navy blue and white raced to an early 5–0 lead before hooker Wayne "Jock" Colley was carried from the field with a serious leg injury.
 It was Graham Toohey who came on to replace Colley, helping his side to a 7–5 lead at half-time against its Orange rivals.
 A strong second half from St Pat's proved the difference as the hosts won 20–14.
 Ian Toohey, Roger Toohey and Peter Sikora all scored tries for St Pat's, while Keither Waters was the lone try scorer for Ex-Service's.